 Only 38% of the food consumed is produced in Japan, leaving the country with 62% dependent on imports from abroad.
 This social problem can cause food shortages and high prices for certain products.

-- Prices of fruits and vegetables at the Japanese market
+- Prices of fruits and vegetables in the Japanese market

-- Do Japanese people eat little?
+- Do Japanese eat little?
 Is the food expensive?

 11 – Food loss and waste in Japan